data-futurists/UKHDS-person-alert-codes/Introducing Person Alert Codes.md

 Alerts integrate with other housing modules, influencing repairs priorities and contractor instructions, guiding tenancy support and risk assessments, and surfacing in CRM systems to flag special requirements during contact.
 This ensures that vital information is shared across teams for coordinated and responsive service delivery.

-## How the model can help you in the future
+## How the data model can help you in the future

 This model equips housing associations with a standardised, scalable framework for capturing and managing person-specific alerts, ensuring critical health, safety, and support information is consistently recorded and easily accessible across systems.
 By integrating seamlessly with existing housing, repairs, and CRM modules, it enables more informed decision-making, proactive risk management, and targeted service delivery.
 Over time, the structured and well-governed data will support advanced analytics, AI-driven insights, and automation, helping organisations predict needs, prioritise resources, and improve tenant outcomes while meeting regulatory and safeguarding obligations.